Liverbrain/linux-dotfiles/README.md

 - [Here are some of the wallpapers I use](https://imgur.com/a/3EoAx65)

 # To-Do
-(not in order)
+Everything checked below will be added/changed in the next update! (none of these are in any real order)
-- Add weather icons to polybar
+- [] Add weather icons to polybar
-- Make weechat look nicer
+- [] Make weechat look nicer
-- Add file icons to ranger
+- [x] Add file icons to ranger
-- Add ncmpcpp album art support
+- [x] Add ncmpcpp album art support
-- Make a Firefox CSS theme and upload it here
+- [] Make a Firefox CSS theme and upload it here
-- Add more Walters
+- [x] Add more Walters
-- Go to college
+- [] Go to college